apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 Trusting the CA
 ---------------
 For developer and testing use-cases, it may be necessary to have full x509 CA validation by HTTPS clients [5]_.
 For x509 validation to work properly, the self-signed x509 CA certificate must be trusted either at the system leevel or by the client applicatoin itself.
-Procedures to import and trust the CA x.509 certifcate are outlined below for OSX, Windows, and two Linuxs below [6]_.
+Procedures to import and trust the CA x.509 certifcate are outlined below [6]_.

 Importing the CA Certificate on OSX
 -----------------------------------